AI and Cybersecurity IS NO LONGER NICE TO HAVE – IT IS CRUCIAL FOR DEFENDERS AND ATTACKERS

 Integrating artificial intelligence in cybersecurity has several advantages.
 Firstly, AI enables efficient analysis of user behaviors, pattern recognition, and identification of different network security flaws and irregularities.
 In addition, AI enhances security tools, enabling more responsiveness, resilience, and greater robustness.
 Besides, AI-enabled security systems use deep learning to escalate complex cyber incidents, enable real-time response and prevention.
 However, cybercriminals also power sophisticated malware with AI to execute more powerful and devastating attacks.

-The Growing Importance of AI in Cybersecurity
+The Growing Importance of AI and Cybersecurity

 75% of IT executives in a survey said they rely on AI-enabled cybersecurity tools to identify and prevent potential threats in their networks.
 Other than network security, 68% and 71% of the executives reported that AI is essential in endpoint security and data security, respectively.
 More organizations have adopted AI in cybersecurity to protect sensitive information from rising cases of cyber-attacks and data breaches.
 For example, a recent study found that an attack occurs every 39 seconds, indicating that companies are required to respond in real-time to thwart attempted attacks.